 - A written indication of the visa you would like to request

-- A full explanation of the reason, as per our EPIC 6 week Additional Entry Criteria document, that you were not able to apply to Presessional including any supporting documentation to evidence this.
+- A full explanation of the reason, as per our EPIC 6 week Additional Entry Criteria (PDF 332KB), that you were not able to apply to Presessional including any supporting documentation to evidence this.

 Once you provide this to us and we are satisfied that you are eligible to apply for the EPIC 6 week course, we will then contact you with instructions about how to submit your application through the UAL online portal for the EPIC 6 week course.